Crymepunk/rajikaru-bot/README.md

 #### Dev Bot:
 <a href="https://discord.com/api/oauth2/authorize?client_id=891463473102487563&permissions=1532732239574&scope=bot%20applications.commands">Invite</a>

-The Dev Bot is used by us for testing and is restarted constantly.
+The dev bot is used by us for testing and is restarted constantly.
 Don't use this for anything outside of testing.